Willybaker1988/snowflake_flyway/README.md

 # Developing in Development Environment.

-Once the environment is setup you can develop using flyway and flyway command line arguments.
+Once the environment is set up you can develop using flyway and flyway command line arguments.

 We will develop locally against a git branch then push the branch to our repository once our development is complete.